gabriellikeswater/mcrunit/README.md

 # run it

-A Well-Documented Program to run your Minecraft Java Server with Style!
+A Well-Documented Program to run your Minecraft Java Server & Python Discord Bot with Style!

 ## How to add run it to your server